 Less popular sports are less studied by bookmakers, so it is more common to find that mistake all bettors are looking for.
 The odds are, however, higher in more popular sports and events, for reasons we will see later on.

 Now that you understand the basics of sports betting, let’s take a look at how to place a bet.
-There are many different ways to bet on a sporting event, but the most common is to bet on the outcome of a match.
+There are many different ways to bet on a sporting event, but the most common is to bet on the outcome of a match on bookmakers who have the best betting site offers.
 This is known as a moneyline bet.

 With a moneyline bet, you simply pick the team or player you think will win.
 For example, if you’re betting on a football match, you would pick either Manchester City or Brentford.
 The odds will be displayed as either positive or negative.